 Most new EU students applying to a UK university after Brexit are assessed as international students, not home students.
 That single classification decides what you pay.
 If you hold an EU, EEA or Swiss passport and you are weighing undergraduate or postgraduate study costs, university fees for EU students in the UK now turn on your residence and immigration status, not your nationality.

 EU student fees UK changed at a fixed point, and pre-Brexit advice no longer applies.
-This guide covers the current rules for the 2026/27 entry cycle, the costs to expect, the exceptions that still grant home fees, how the four UK nations differ, scholarships, and how to confirm your own status before you accept an offer.
+This guide covers the current rules for the 2027/28 entry cycle, the costs to expect, the exceptions that may grant home fees, how the four UK nations differ, scholarships, and how to confirm your own status before accepting an offer.

 University fees for EU students in the UK: the quick answer after Brexit